 - Crispy Chicken Salad with a honey BBQ dressing

 - Orzo Pasta Salad with a lemon vinaigrette

-A copycat recipe for the famous Olive Garden Salad complete with juicy sweet tomatoes, tangy pepperonici peppers, savory black olives, salty Parmesan, sharp red onions, and garlicky croutons.
-The salad is dressed in a homemade creamy Italian dressing (or grab the Olive Garden dressing at the store).
+A copycat recipe for the famous Olive Garden Salad, complete with juicy sweet tomatoes, tangy pepperonici peppers, savory black olives, zesty Parmesan cheese, sharp red onions, and garlicky croutons.
+The salad is dressed in a homemade creamy Italian dressing (or pick up Olive Garden's dressing at the store).

 - 8 ounces romaine lettuce, coarsely chopped

 - 2 large Roma tomatoes, thinly sliced

 - 1/4 of 1 large red onion, very thinly sliced

 - 1 cup garlic-herb flavored croutons (store-bought or homemade)